nawhi/nickwhite.cc-old/src/routes/blog/bitwise-operations-explained.md

 ## Converting decimal to binary

-If you have a decimal number and you want its binary form, you can get each binary digit by dividing by progressively higher powers of two:
+If you have a decimal number and you want its binary form, you can get each binary digit by dividing by progressively higher powers of two, rounding the result _down_ to the nearest integer, and taking the remainder when dividing by two.
+This is the digit in the position of the power of two you divided by.

+This is much easier to see in practice:

 <div class="blog-widget">
   <DecimalToBinary/>